-As per 31 December 2021, with the exception of Mr Wim Ottevaere, who holds 21,000 shares of the Company and Pierre Chauvineau, who holds 7,664 shares of the Company, none of the directors of the Company hold shares.
+As per 31 December 2022, with the exception of Mr Wim Ottevaere, who holds 21,000 shares of the Company and Pierre Chauvineau, who holds 7,664 shares of the Company, none of the directors of the Company hold shares.
 However, in 2019 (before the entry into force of the Belgian Companies and Associations Code), 2018 Share Options have been granted to non-executive directors Mr Wim Ottevaere (10,192) and Mr Pierre Chauvineau (10,192).
-No share options were granted to non-executive directors in 2020, nor in 2021.
+No share options were granted to non-executive directors since 2020.

 Furthermore, none of the members of the executive management of the Company hold shares.
-However, Share Options have been granted to both members of executive management.
+However, share options have been granted to both members of executive management.
 Please see above in the section "Description of share option plans".